MartijnBruzzese/ModelHaven-Studio/POSITION_PAPERS/ETHICS/EN/ETHICAL_FOUNDATION/02_ch2_moral_foundations_of_ucsf.md

 This forces the creation of structures that protect everyone — precisely because no one knows where they will land.

-Within UCSF, this becomes justice-by-design: infrastructure must offer protection independent of power, status, or context.
+Within UCSF, this becomes justice-by-design: infrastructure must provide protection independent of power, privilege, or circumstance.

 ---